fernandoPalluzzi/Kew/README.md

 #        basename(<index_db>)_fetched.txt
 # -e     Exclude IDs in -i.
 Use with -i only.
 # -f     Disable warnings (for automatic usage).
-#        Use this option if the input is a tab-separated txt file, instead of an SQlite index.
+#        Use this option if the input is a tab-separated txt file, instead of an SQlite database.
 # -time  Show elapsed time.
 # -v     Suppress display output.
 ```